insideout10/wordlift-docs/docs/analysis.rst

 Analysis
 ========

-**WordLift** adds semantic annotations and combines information publicly available as `linked open data <key-concepts.html#linked-open-data>`_ to organize and enrich contents.

-**WordLift** suggests to the content editor relevant fact-based information, images and links.
+**WordLift** suggests to the content editor relevant fact-based information, images and links to organize and enrich contents.

 **WordLift** analyses articles using *Named Entity Recognition* (NER) and *Named Entity Disambiguation* (NED) to extract `Named Entities <key-concepts.html#entity>`_ from posts and pages.